roywkrueger/ninja-minds/README.md

 # ninja-minds
-FLL Ninja Minds Code Repo
+This is the project code for the Ninja Minds FLL team from CT.